petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical.md

 The remaining modules are not quite ready yet - watch this space for updates!

 In the meantime, the recordings from the most recent live sessions, along with PDFs of the presentations can be found below.

-**Extending Liferay**

-* View the [recording](https://learn.liferay.com/web/guest/d/se1-7-extending-liferay) from the live workshop of this module.
-* Download the [PDF](https://learn.liferay.com/documents/d/guest/se1-7-extending-liferay-pdf) of the presentation used in the live workshop.

-**Deployment Strategies**

-* View the [recording](https://learn.liferay.com/web/guest/d/se1-8-deployment-strategies) from the live workshop of this module.
-* Download the [PDF](https://learn.liferay.com/documents/d/guest/se1-8-deployment-strategies-pdf) of the presentation used in the live workshop.

 **Success Stories Analysis**